saulpierotti/markdown_notebook/AG.md

 # Course structure
 * Population genetics
 * Genome structure and variability in vertebrates (we may mention plants and bacteria)
-* High throughput genomic platforms.
+* High throughput genomic platforms
 * Applications of NGS
 * Array comparative genome hybridization
 * PLINK, genetic data analysis.
 How to use this software and apply some design using this tool
 * Linkage analysis and genetic mapping
 * QTL analysis

 # Examination mode
 * Final exam has 2 levels